Avadel Pharmaceuticals (NASDAQ:AVDL) Releases Quarterly Earnings Results, Hits Estimates

 Avadel Pharmaceuticals (NASDAQ:AVDL) released its quarterly earnings data on Sunday.
-The company reported ($0.38) earnings per share for the quarter, meeting the consensus estimate of ($0.38), MarketWatch Earnings reports.
-During the same period last year, the business earned ($0.20) earnings per share.
+The company reported ($0.38) EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.38), MarketWatch Earnings reports.
+During the same period in the previous year, the company posted ($0.20) earnings per share.

 Avadel Pharmaceuticals Company Profile